notoriousnapper/intuit-twitter-demo/README.md

 - Improve Home Feed Algorithm
 	i.
 Have SQL Back-up of home feed ii.
-Store Tweets in Redis Cache as JSON, including all necessary metadata
+Store Tweets in Redis Cache as JSON, including all necessary metadata iii.
+Add Case to delete all tweets related to an unfollowed user when an Unfollow action occurs

 III.
 - Other steps: